skaraoglu/Hopf-GAE/README.md

 ## Overview

-This repository contains the **Hopf-GraphVAE**, a physics-informed deep learning architecture that detects depression-related dynamical abnormalities without ever training on depressed brains.
+This repository contains the **Hopf-GAE**, a physics-informed deep learning architecture that detects depression-related dynamical abnormalities without ever training on depressed brains.
 Rather than framing MDD detection as binary classification (which fails at $n = 19$), the model learns a **normative manifold** of healthy brain dynamics and scores MDD subjects by how far they deviate from it.

 The key innovations: